 In addition to the Student Conduct Code, students living in University housing must abide by all UM Housing rules and policies.
-The Assistant Director for Community Standards-UM Housing is responsible for enforcing and sanctioning drug and alcohol violations that occur in the residence halls and in University apartment housing.
+Director for Residential Education and Community Standards or their designee is responsible for enforcing and sanctioning drug and alcohol violations that occur in the residence halls and in University apartment housing.